intel/MultiArchUefiPkg/Docs/Building.md

 11/2023, RiscVVirt did not like getting built with `-Os` (optimize for size).

 In some situations you may choose direct-included builds.
 For example, to debug some issue using your existing serial port-based DebugLib.
-This may come with complications.
+This may come with complications, include significantly larger binary size.

 See [Docs/DirectlyIncluded](DirectlyIncluded/) for example direct-included platform patches.
 See [Docs/BinaryIncluded](BinaryIncluded/) for example